-9.18.
+9.20.
 It was decided that the Bishop's Hill Nature Reserve was an extensive tract of open land and, therefore, failed one of the national planning policy tests.
-It was also decided that the school playing fields were more appropriately protected as a community facility under Policy BINDP7 of this plan.
-In terms of the four remaining spaces, as well as the evidence from the village survey, these proposed local green spaces meet the full national planning policy designation for the following reasons, set out in summary in Table 4 and in full in the site descriptions given in paragraphs 9.19 to 9.29.
+It was also decided that the school playing fields were more appropriately protected as a community facility under Policy BINDP7 and the Playing Field as a Sports Facility under Policy BINDP8.
+In terms of the four remaining spaces, as well as the evidence from the village survey, these proposed local green spaces meet the full national planning policy designation for the following reasons, set out in summary in Table 4 and in full in the site descriptions given in paragraphs 9.19 to 9.29